Explore the beauty of Ada Village!Learn More ›

 The E.E.
 Locke Arboretum at Ada Township Park, featuring 50+ tree species from around the world, is a wonderful place for botanical investigations and quiet relaxation.

-Enjoying a glass of hard cider overlooking Sietsema's orchards It's hard to imagine, but West Michigan is ready for another apple harvest!
-Michigan farmer's markets have seen asparagus,
+It's hard to imagine, but West Michigan is ready for another apple harvest!
+Michigan farmer's markets have seen asparagus, strawberries, raspberries, blueberries, green beans, peaches and corn come

-West Michigan rivers offer plenty of opportunity to see fall color.
-Photo: Howard Meyerson Autumn color is always a spectacle in Kent County.
-The countryside with its hills and valleys becomes a
+Autumn color is always a spectacle in Kent County.
+The countryside with its hills and valleys becomes a living canvas splashed with color.
+It's a great time to get out on area roads, rivers and trails

 FOURTH OF JULY CELEBRATIONS AROUND GRAND RAPIDS West Michigan is brimming with options when it comes to Fourth of July Fun!
 Local communities are going all out with fireworks, festivals and parades